 The causes of back ache are varied.
 Some may result of bone and joint disorders such as arthritis, spondylolisthesis or scoliosis.
 In other cases, physical activity and lifestyle habits can trigger an episode of back pain.
 An inflamed or herniated intervertebral disc can put pressure on the spinal cord or the spinal nerves which causes back discomfort.
 Age is another factor contributing to chronic back pain.

 Back pain symptoms vary as much as the causes do.
-Spine pain can radiate into the neck, head, arms, chest, buttocks and legs.
+Spine aches and pains can radiate into the neck, head, arms, chest, buttocks and legs.
 Some spine conditions may not have any pain symptoms at all.
 Proper diagnosis of your pain is essential, so that you can receive the correct treatment.

 Your primary care physician is typically the first stop in your search for a diagnosis.
 He or she may refer you to an interventional pain management specialist, or prescribe an MRI or CT scan for additional information.
 North American Spine provides a free review of your MRI or CT scan, so that you can receive personalized information about your pain.
 In addition, our wide range of procedures includes Pain Mapping – a procedure to pinpoint exactly where spine pain is originating – to help patients identify and treat the cause of their pain more effectively.